Smengerl/fusion-exporter/README.md

 - Skip components whose name starts with `_` (useful for clones or mirrored parts)
 - Exclude referenced components (for example screws) from export
 - Set image dimensions for preview exports
+- Define a name for the root if this contains bodies to export

 All these settings are saved automatically when an export is started.